isomerpages/moe-teckgheepri/_active-and-healthy-living/Co Curricular Activities/Uniformed Groups.md

 *   To equip pupils with important life skills.
 *   To develop pupils’ ability to communicate and make friends through the Scouting movement.
 *   To provide opportunities for scouts to be involved in the activities carried out internally and externally
-*   To inculcate values in every Scout based on the Scout Promise and Scout Law.
+*   To inculcate values in every Scout based on the Scout<br> Promise and Scout Law.

 **Essential skills to be taught:** Basic life-skills like outdoor-cooking, camp-craft and a lot more of skills to be taught and inculcated during the weekly meetings and also through the camps participated.
 The whole Arrow badge structure enables the Scout to grow holistically.